MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 -	Have a Power BI Pro or E5 license

 ### Considerations and limitations
--	Free users cannot view reports in OneDrive and SharePoint directly in the browser.
+-	Free users can't view reports in OneDrive and SharePoint directly in the browser.
--	This feature does not work with personal OneDrive accounts.
+-	This capabilities do not work with personal OneDrive accounts.
--	This feature is not available in sovereign cloud tenant
+-	This capabilities are not available in sovereign cloud tenant
--	Power BI reports can be viewed with a limit of size up to 1 GB .
+-	Power BI reports can be viewed with a limit of size up to 1 GB.
 -	When you open the ‘Preview’ experience, users are required to authenticate before they can view the file.
--	Row-level security is not supported at this time.
+-	Row-level security isn't supported at this time.
--	The ability to view files in Teams is not currently supported
+-	The ability to view files in Teams isn't currently supported
--	If the feature is turned off for your organization, the OneDrive and SharePoint file is not copied into the Power BI Service.
+-	If the capability is turned off for your organization, the OneDrive and SharePoint file isn't copied into the Power BI Service.

 ### Sensitivity labels